vanadium-archive/go.ref/services/allocator/README.md

 The current implementation only allows one instance per user.

-## Delete()
+## Destroy()

-Delete deletes the instance whose name is passed as argument, along with its persistent disk.
+Destroy destroys the instance whose name is passed as argument, along with its persistent disk.

 ## List()